SkyShadowHero/Dodge-the-Creepers/README.md

 It's just a fun game so have fun!!!

+And it can work both on Windows and Android

+There might be some characters you can't understand

+but it's not a big deal

+This game is so easy to understand even if you don't know anything!

-#Of course it's my first game...
+Of course it's my first game...
 ===============================================================================================================================

 Start GUI